 When we have done this, we will discuss our thoughts and diagnosis with you and decide how to proceed with treatment.
 If osteopathic treatment is suitable in your case we will try to give you an idea of how many sessions you might need.

-We may sometimes feel that osteopathy is not appropriate for you and refer you to your GP or recommend another specialist such as a podiatrist or nutritionist or pilates instructor.
+We may sometimes feel that osteopathy is not appropriate for you and refer you to your GP or recommend another specialist such as a podiatrist, nutritionist or pilates instructor.

 We will often give you advice on your posture and recommend appropriate exercises that will aid in your recovery.